Choe Inseok: Early life and career

 Choe was born in Namwon, Jeollabuk-do, to a journalist father.
-He enrolled in university in 1972, initially studying playwriting.
+He enrolled in university in 1972, to study playwriting.
 In 1977, he attended a playwriting workshop led by Yoh Suk-kee, a professor of English literature at Korea University.

 His debut play, Byeokgwa Chang (벽과 창, The Wall and the Window), won the Monthly Korean Literature New Writer's Award in 1980.
 During the 1980s, Choe wrote plays such as Eotteon Saramdo Sarajiji Anneunda (어떤 사람도 사라지지 않는다, No One Disappears), which won the Baeksang Arts Awards in 1983 and the Yeonghui Play Award in 1985.
 His plays from this period address marginalization and social unrest.

 Choe began writing fiction in 1986 with the novel Gugyeongkkun (구경꾼, The Onlooker), which won the Novelists’ Award.
 His novel Nae Yeonghonui Oomul (내 영혼의 우물, The Well of My Soul) received the Daesan Literary Award in 1995.

 Literary style and themes

-Choe’s works often portray individuals on society’s margins.
+Choe’s works often portray individuals on the margins of society.
 Scholar Hwang Jong-yeon notes that his characters "often emerge from politically radical backgrounds" and exist in settings highlighting social inequality, such as prisons, construction sites, and urban districts.
 His narratives explore alienation, state control, and personal resilience.